MicroEJ/docs/Tutorials/tutorialExploreDataSerializationFormats.rst

 	}
 	=============== [ Completed Successfully ] ===============

-Another example showing how to use the :ref:`JSON Module <json_module>` along with the `CBOR Module <https://repository.microej.com/modules/ej/library/iot/cbor/>`_ to convert data from JSON to CBOR is available here : https://github.com/MicroEJ/Example-Sandboxed-IOT/tree/master/com.microej.example.iot.cbor.json.
+Another example showing how to use the :ref:`JSON <json_module>` module along with the :ref:`CBOR <cbor_module>` module to convert data from JSON to CBOR is available here : https://github.com/MicroEJ/Example-Sandboxed-IOT/tree/master/com.microej.example.iot.cbor.json.

 The execution of this example on the MicroEJ Simulator should print the following trace: